2025-03-01 · medications, glp-1, prescription · 11 min read

 GLP-1 medications for weight loss often have list prices around $900–$1,300 per month in the U.S. Coverage varies widely: many plans require prior authorization, BMI thresholds, and proof of failed lifestyle attempts, and some plans exclude weight-loss drugs entirely.
 Step therapy (trying cheaper options first) is common.

 To reduce out-of-pocket costs, check for manufacturer savings cards if you have commercial insurance, use mail-order pharmacies when available, and budget for ongoing follow-up visits and labs.
 FSA/HSA funds can often be used for copays and related medical visits.
+For 2026 brand-by-brand pricing, manufacturer savings programs, LillyDirect vials, Medicare and UK NHS coverage, and a step-by-step checklist for what you will actually pay, see GLP-1 cost and insurance coverage.

 How to decide (decision checklist)